Pyrdacor/Ambermoon/FileSpecs/Enumerations/MonsterElements.md

 # Monster elements

-Each monster has special flags that are stored in a 8 bit big endian value.
+Each monster has special flags that are stored in a 8 bit value.
 I am not sure about this value but it looks like the lower 3 bits mark some immunity and the higher 5 bits mark an element.

 The following table is not complete yet.